longaria/FitnessRPG/README.md

 gym members in various categories, displaying the avatars

 # Project Contents:

 The complete Unity Project SourceCode folder is available under FitnessRPG Source (for both Mobile App and Public Display App components).

+IMPORTANT NOTE:
+The source folder is missing a 1.7GB resourses.resS file, which can't be uploaded and stored for free (Git LFS quota: 1GB), so the source project can't be built as of now!

 Written code / script files can be found under FitnessRPG Source/FitnessRPG/Assets/Scripts/.

-A Windows executable build of the 'Mobile App' component under FitnessRPGMA (currently won't work without a local server + MYSQL database setup).
+A Windows executable build of the 'Mobile App' component under FitnessRPGMA (won't run without a local web server + MYSQL database setup).

 TODO/Upcoming: